todun/workshop-temp/Lab-Guide2.md

 4\.
 For the access policy, select the **Allow or deny access to one or more AWS accounts or IAM users** option in the dropdown and fill in your account ID.
 Make sure **Allow** is selected for the "Effect" dropdown option.
 Click **OK**.

 5\.
-Select **Next** to go to the domain review page
+Select **Next** to go to the domain review page.

 6\.
-On the Review page, select **Confirm and create**
+On the Review page, select **Confirm and create** to create your ElasticSearch cluster.

 7\.
-The creation of the ElasticSearch cluster takes approximately 10 minutes
+The creation of the ElasticSearch cluster takes approximately 10 minutes.

 8\.
-Take note of the Endpoint once the cluster starts, we'll need that for the Lambda function
+Take note of the Endpoint once the cluster starts, we'll need that for the Lambda function.
 ![API Gateway Invoke URL](/Images/Search-Step8.png)

 9\.
 Go into the Lambda service page by clicking on Lambda in the Management Console